Use case · Tutor agent

 ai_tutor.set_context(profile)

-# Six months later: parent-teacher review needs full history
+# Six months later: parent-teacher review needs the full record

 agent_id=f"school-acme/class-7a/student-{student_id}",